SpencerJDennis/my-first-webpage/README.md

 ## Description

-_{This website conveys my favorite places, people, and things to do.}_
+_This website conveys my favorite places, people, and things to do._

 ## Setup/Installation Requirements